How To Choose The Best Business Structure For Your Business

 Complexity

-When it comes to startup and operational complexity, nothing is more simple than a sole proprietorship.
-You simply register your name, start doing business, report the profits, and pay taxes on it as personal income.
-However, it can be difficult to procure outside funding.
+When it comes to startup and operational complexity, nothing is simpler than a sole proprietorship.
+You register your name, start doing business, report the profits, and pay taxes on your income.
+However, it cannot be easy to procure outside funding.
 Partnerships, on the other hand, require a signed agreement to define the roles and percentages of profits.
 Corporations and LLCs have various reporting requirements with state governments and the federal government.

 Registration and maintenance costs

 The registration cost in most cases is very similar.
-However, Proprietorship firms are easy and inexpensive to form.
-As registration is a one-time cost, you should focus on maintenance cost.
-It majorly includes the cost of compliance.
+However, proprietorship firms are easy to form and inexpensive.
+As registration is a one-time cost, you should focus on the maintenance cost.
+It mainly includes the cost of compliance.
 The compliance level in a company is the highest, followed by an LLP.
-Continuous and event-based compliance are provided under law.
-However, you might want to compromise on cost for the benefits offered by a specific structure.
+Law provides continuous and event-based compliance.
+However, you might want to compromise on the cost for the benefits offered by a specific structure.

 Liability

-When you are looking to minimize your personal liability you can generally rule out sole proprietorships and partnerships firms right away because there is lack of liability protection in these two forms.
-With these two forms, the business is not regarded as a separate legal entity from you, so your personal assets are part of the business.
-This means that if the business is sued for whatever reason, your personal assets are at stake.
-In a partnership form of business, even your personal assets are at stake for anything that your partner may do.
+When you are looking to minimize your liability, you can generally rule out sole proprietorships and partnership firms right away because there is a lack of liability protection in these two forms.
+With these two forms, the business is not regarded as a separate legal entity from you, so your assets are part of the business.
+This means that if the business is sued for whatever reason, your assets are at stake.
+In a partnership form of business, your assets are at stake for anything that affects your partner’s

-Companies and LLP are more credible structures.
+Companies and LLPs are more credible structures.
 Professional certification and centralised registration offer them higher credibility.
-Further, the financial and other data are accessible to the public.
-Therefore, third parties could easily rely on such structures.
-But, a structure like a sole proprietorship has very little credibility of its own.
-Rather it is dependent on the owner’s credibility.
+Further, the financial and other data are accessible to the public, so third parties can easily rely on such structures.
+However, a structure like a sole proprietorship has minimal credibility of its own.
+Instead, it is dependent on the owner’s credibility.

 Continuity of existence

-Businesses heavily depend on promoters.
-But, it affects the survival of the business.
-For new businesses, it may not be much important.
-However, it is surely important in long term, especially, for funding.
+Businesses heavily depend on promoters, but this affects their survival.
+For new companies, it may not be essential.
+However, it is undoubtedly necessary in the long term, especially for funding.
 Investment agencies prefer business continuity for a safer investment.
-It is best offered by Companies and LLPs.
+Companies and LLPs best offer it.
 Businesses at the pilot stage can choose an informal structure that is easy to convert later.

 Taxation Structure

 There is a defined tax structure for each form.
-Some structures being separate legal entities are taxed directly.
-Such as Company and LLP.
-Partnership firm is also a different entity for tax purpose.
-All these forms attract 30% basic tax (except small company @25%).
-Income of a Proprietorship firm is taxed in a slab of 5 to 30% post basic exemption limit.
-You must understand the tax structure of any form to best business plan the tax liabilities.
+Some structures that are separate legal entities are taxed directly, such as a Company and an LLP.
+A partnership firm is also a different entity for tax purposes.
+All these forms attract 30% basic tax (except small companies @25%).
+The income of a Proprietorship firm is taxed in a slab of 5 to 30% post basic exemption limit.
+You must understand the tax structure of any form to plan the tax liabilities best.

 Privacy of documents

-Certain business structures require to make all documents part of the public record, accessible to all.
-While documents in the company are fully accessible to the public, LLP Agreement remains private.
-If you wish not to disclose the details of your business, choose the structure of your business carefully.
+Specific business structures require making all documents part of the public record and accessible to all.
+While documents in the Company are fully accessible to the public, the LLP Agreement remains private.
+If you wish not to disclose the details of your business, choose the structure of your Company carefully.

 Types of business structures

-The most common types of business entities include sole proprietorships, partnerships, limited liability companies, corporations and cooperatives.
-Here’s more about each type of legal structure.
+The most common types of business entities are sole proprietorships, partnerships, limited liability companies, corporations, and cooperatives.
+Learn more about each type of legal structure here.

 1. Sole proprietorship:

 This is the simplest form of business entity.
-With a sole proprietorship, one person is responsible for all a company’s profits and debts.
+With a sole proprietorship, one person is responsible for all the Company’s profits and debts.

 Here are some of the advantages of this business structure:

 Easy setup.
 A sole proprietorship is the simplest legal structure to set up.
-If your business is owned by you and only you, this might be the best structure for your business.
+If you’re your business and only you, this might be the best structure for your business.
 There is very little paperwork since you have no partners or executive boards to answer to.

 Tax deduction – Since you and your business are a single entity, you may be eligible for certain business tax deductions, such as a health insurance deduction.

-Easy exit – Forming the proprietorship is easy and so is exiting one.
+Easy exit —or forming a proprietorship is as easy, and so is exiting one.
 As a single owner, you can dissolve your business at any time with no formal paperwork required.
-For example, if you start a daycare center and wish to fold the business, you can simply refrain from operating the daycare and advertising your services.
+For example, if you start a daycare center and wish to fold the Company, you can refrain from operating the daycare and advertising your services.

 2. Partnership

-This entity is owned by two or more individuals.
-There are two types: a general partnership, where all is shared equally; and a limited partnership, where only one partner has control of its operation while the other person (or persons) contributes to and receives part of the profits.
+Two or more individuals own this entity.
+There are two types: a general partnership, where all is shared equally; and a limited partnership, where only one partner has control of the operation while the other person (or persons) contributes to and receives part of the profits.
 Partnerships carry a dual status as a sole proprietorship or limited liability partnership (LLP), depending on the entity’s funding and liability structure.

 The cost of a general partnership varies, but it is more expensive than a sole proprietorship, because you want an attorney to review your partnership agreement.
 The experience and location of the attorney can affect the price range.
 A general partnership must be a win-win for both sides for it to be successful.